Literasee/Georgia/modules.md

 2. What is a Student Growth Percentile?
     * What is a percentile?
     * Properties of SGPs?
+3. Even high achieving students can demonstration growth.
-3. Summarizing student growth for groups.
+4. Summarizing student growth for groups.
     * Mean: What is a mean?
     * Median: What is a median?
     * Percent above a cut.
-4. Student growth targets: Am I on track to be proficient?
+5. Student growth targets: Am I on track to be proficient?
     * What does "on track" mean?
     * Growth and attainment: Opposite sides of the same coin.
-5. A year's worth of growth.
+6. A year's worth of growth.
-6. The two sides of growth: Looking backward and looking forward.
+7. The two sides of growth: Looking backward and looking forward.
-7. Baseline-referenced versus cohort-referenced SGPs.
+8. Baseline-referenced versus cohort-referenced SGPs.

 ## Modules presenting use cases for SGPs